 What is a Pitch Deck – Putting it Back Together

 So putting these two definitions together we have a series of slides and or visual content along with a speech that is used to convey information about a company in order to convince the audience to purchase or invest in the company.
 In our context it can be thought of as a visual, story-based version of the business plan.
-It can be sent as a pdf to a potential investor as a visual document (in the hopes that it garners an in person meeting) or it can be used as a visual aid during a live in-person or virtual pitch.
+It can be sent as a PDF to a potential investor pitch as a visual document (in the hopes that it garners an in person meeting).
+Or it can be used as a visual aid during a live in-person or virtual pitch.
 When being used to seek funding it often includes consistent content covering things like the market size, the competition, the team, etc.

 So are They Synonyms or What?

 So, yes, most of the terms we’ve laid out mean the exact same thing.
 Pitch deck, investor deck, investor presentation, startup presentation, funding deck are all the same.
 Sometimes variations of these terms are used to reference certain kinds of pitches or certain kinds of audiences.
 For example: pitch decks can be used to pitch for clients, sponsorship or partners too.
 And, each of those variations have their own series of alternate terms.

 Pitch Deck – for Clients: sales deck; client deck, sales pitch, sales presentation

 Pitch Deck – for Sponsorship: sponsorship deck, donor pitch, partner presentation

 A Little More Detail